 Since its launch, the trial has seen over a million journeys, encompassing more than 2.5 million kilometres travelled.
 Additionally, the trial has also grown to cover ten London boroughs with over 500 e-scooter-designated parking spaces, and more than 4,000 vehicles.

-This project is actually part of a wider initiative across TfL, London councils, and the government, who legalised rental trials of e-scooters last year.
-The aim is to make greener transport options more accessible to Londoners, in order to improve air quality and decrease congestion.
-In theory, if the trial takes off, it could help prevent a car-led recovery from the pandemic, something that’s been identified as a key priority of Sadiq Khan.
+The project arrived with the aim to make greener transport options more accessible to Londoners, in order to improve air quality and decrease congestion.
+Plus, the hope was that if the trial takes off, it could help prevent a car-led recovery from the pandemic, something identified as a key priority of Sadiq Khan.

-Rider will need to take an e-learning safety course before they hire an e-scooter for the first time, and you’ll only be permitted to ride them on roads and cycleways.
+E-scooters are capped at 12.5mph, and riders will need to take an e-learning safety course before they hire an e-scooter for the first time, and are only permitted to ride them on roads and cycleways.
 Pavements will be completely off limits.
-Operators have also been told to ensure that rental prices account for those Londoners on lower incomes, and discounts will also be available to key workers.

 Helen Sharp, TfL’s e-scooter trial lead, said: “E-scooters could play an important role in ensuring a green and sustainable future for London and we’re really pleased to be able to extend the e-scooter trial to November.

 “We’re working closely with operators, councils and people across London to build on the success of the trial so far and we’re pleased that people will continue to benefit until the autumn.

 The anonymised data we gather is crucial and we’ll be analysing this closely so that we can learn more about the role e-scooters could play in helping people move around London sustainably.”

 So next time you’re tempted to rent an e-scooter, out and about in London, remember: you’re not just helping yourself.
 You’re also helping London the world.